McDowell County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. bench trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge alone will make the decision.
-The choice depends on the specifics of your case and the advice of your attorney.
+• Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
+In a jury trial, a panel of your peers will hear the evidence and determine your guilt or innocence.
+In a bench trial, the judge makes the decision.

 Penalties for DUI in McDowell County, NC